Shelter Care and Transportation Requests to Bring Children/ Youth/Nonminor Dependents to Court

 1. If a dependent or NMD parenting youth and their nondependent infant/child’s appearance are required at court, make alternate transportation arrangements.

-2. If the nondependent infant/child is not ordered to appear, instruct the foster caregiver to assist the dependent or NMD parenting youth in making day care arrangements for the infant/child prior to the date of the hearing, to accommodate the dependent or NMD parenting youth’s appearance in court.
+2. If the nondependent infant/child is not ordered to appear, instruct the caregiver to assist the dependent or NMD parenting youth in making day care arrangements for the infant/child prior to the date of the hearing to accommodate the dependent or NMD parenting youth’s appearance in court.

 3. For a NMD parenting youth whose placement is a SILP, assist the NMD parenting youth in making day care arrangements for the infant/child prior to the date of the hearing.

-4. When ordering court transportation for a dependent or NMD parenting youth and their child(ren), who are both dependents of the court, complete a separate DCFS 4360 for the dependent or NMD parenting youth and the 4 years or older child.
+5. When ordering court transportation for a dependent or NMD parenting youth and their dependent child(ren), complete a separate DCFS 4360 for the dependent or NMD parenting youth and their dependent child four (4) years or older.

 Youth in Probation Custody